obstschale/octave-docset/README.md

 ### Generate docset

 The docset is generated with a [Python script](https://github.com/obstschale/octave-docset/blob/master/octdoc2set.py) and the [original HTML documentation](http://www.gnu.org/software/octave/support.html).
-To generate the docset manually, download the documentation and the script and run `python octdoc2set.py`. (`sqlite3` package needed)
+To generate the docset simply clone the repository and you have to change the version variable in `build.sh` (check the link whether the doc version really exists).
+Then run `./build.sh`.
+The script will download the docs and will create an `Octave.tgz` file, which is ready for a pull request for [Kapeli/Dash-User-Contributions](https://github.com/Kapeli/Dash-User-Contributions).

+### Requirements

+sqlite3==3.8.x
+beautifulsoup4==4.5.1
+bs4==0.0.1

 ### Report Bugs